ome/omero-guide-scripts/docs/extended_description.rst

 Tags
 ^^^^
-Specified in dedicated columns in the csv, you can also annotate your objects with Tags by batch.
+Specified in dedicated columns in the CSV, you can also annotate your objects with Tags by batch.
 To do this simply put "*Tag*" where you would normally put the Key name.
 Multiple \
 Tags can be specified as a comma separated list (or by the input parameter "*Split value on*" if given).